 6. Influence – “Recruiting Others” (Market thinking) – One Specialty

 7. Relating – “Sustaining Your Team” (Team thinking) – One Specialty

 IV.
 Reviewing (Aftsight)

 The Eight Skills are proposed as a minimum viable model for workplace foresight and leadership.
-The Learning skill is foresight preparation, and three Seeing skills are foresight production.
+One should expect such a skill-centric distribution in any good model of foresight.
+Again, the Learning skill is foresight preparation, and three Seeing skills are foresight production.
 Including fewer skill categories than these eight would ignore some key features of the organizational foresight process, and having more categories would be unnecessarily complex.

 Before we delve further into Eight Skills, let’s look briefly at a two other management models with similar numbers of categories, to see how our model compares.
 Every evidence- or theory-based management model has some useful insights to offer, and I recommend study of these two and other management models.
 Yet it is also important, in studying models, to seek out the most grounded and universal ones we can find.